-In her book 1967 book The New Orleans Restaurant, Deirdre Stanforth claims that the practice began in the French Quarter of New Orleans at the St. Louis Hotel.1 The hotel would offer a free lunch to businessmen who were not able to get home for lunch.
-The hotel's free lunches proved a bit too successful, so the hotel tried to stop them, but by then the practice had caught on and many other drinking establishments were practicing it in order to entice guests to order more drinks.
+In her book 1967 book The New Orleans Restaurant, Deirdre Stanforth claims that the practice began in the French Quarter of New Orleans at the St. Louis Hotel.
+1Mariani, John F. The Encyclopedia of American Food and Drink.
+New York: Bloomsbury, 2013.
+The hotel would offer a free lunch to businessmen who were not able to get home for lunch.
+The hotel’s free lunches proved a bit too successful, so the hotel tried to stop them, but by then the practice had caught on and many other drinking establishments were practicing it in order to entice guests to order more drinks.
 According to Stanforth, these lunches were, at first, fairly elaborate spreads of beef, ham, caviar, oysters, potatoes, and more but were reduced to sliced meats, cheese, and bread as time went on.
-The mid-twentieth century, a 'free lunch' was nothing more than complimentary pretzels, potato chips, etc., the kind of snacks we expect at a bar today.
+The mid-twentieth century, a ‘free lunch’ was nothing more than complimentary pretzels, potato chips, etc., the kind of snacks we expect at a bar today.

 Although it is not unheard of for a modern bar to offer something like free chicken wings or some other typical bar food, so that customers will stay longer and order more drinks, most bars serve food that is meant to generate a profit on its own, but also to sell more drinks, the source of the most revenue for not only bars but restaurants too.
 It is well-established that customers will stay longer and drink more when good food is offered.
 It does not hurt that eating makes them more thirsty.